Wildsong/docker-ArcGISWebAppBuilder/README.md

 I tried automated builds but the ZIP file is stored in github LFS (Large File Store), and apparently they are not supporting that yet.
-So I do a manual push,
+So I do a manual push, I tag the git image and the docker image with the Esri version number.
+I use these commands.

 ```bash
 V=2.24